pedrocaseiro/piwik-docker/README.md

 Before installing, read the **Explanation** topic!

-Get a server running (we are using digital ocean Ubuntu Docker 1.11.2 on 14.04 image), since it already has Docker installed!
+Get a server running (I used a Digital Ocean Ubuntu Docker 1.11.2 on 14.04 image), since it already has Docker installed!
+You can use other image, as long as you install Docker in it.

 Clone this repository